claby2/axiomatic-set-theory/README.md

 With these fundamental ingredients in place, the axioms of set theory are stated.
 These include the axiom of comprehension (sometimes called subset or separation), extensionality, the existence of an empty set, pairing, the power set, and union.
-Each axiom is stated as an existential claim that asserts the exiistence of a set satisfying a given property:
+Each axiom is stated as an existential claim that asserts the existence of a set satisfying a given property:

 ```lean
 axiom comprehension (P : Set → Prop) (c : Set) :